chefong/rshell/README.md

 # -f checks if the file/directory exists and is a regular file
 # -d checks if the file/directory exists and is a directory

-test -e src #prints "(True)" if "src" exists in the current directory"
+test -e src #prints "(True)" if "src" exists in the current directory

 # or equivalently
 [ -e src ]